nilsmango/project7III/content/tap/manual/_index.md

 In the mixer view the button shows up as the encoder button.
 You get to the encoders view by pressing it.

 ##### Navigation Buttons
-Navigate the 3 main views via the arrow buttons.
-In the [Encoders](#encoders-view) this will mover forwards and backward in the encoder pages if you have more than one.
+Navigate the three main views via the arrow buttons.
+In the [Encoders](#encoders-view) this will move forwards and backward in the encoder pages if you have more than one page.
 Long-press on the left pointing arrow to undo, long-press on the other to redo.

 ##### Duplicate/Stop